-Further, the loan to Oriental Regent amounting to approximately HK\$396,242,000 at the date of business combination of Oriental Regent on 14 April 2016 was eliminated at consolidation.
+Further, the carrying value of the loan made to Oriental Regent of approximately HK\$396,242,000 at the date of business combination of Oriental Regent on 14 April 2016 was eliminated at consolidation.
+The loan is discounted at an effective interest rate calculated at 11.28% per annum at inception.